bitknox/OsuNP/readme.md

 ## Installation

 - Head to [osu.bitknox.me](https://osu.bitknox.me) and sign in
-- Click the install button to install all the required programs/config files
+- Click the download button to download all the required programs/config files
 - Extract the zip file and run the program

 ## Usage